jcolag/entropy-arbitrage/2026-03-29-software-crisis.md

 ### Admit to the Problem

 First, as they say, you can't solve a problem when you refuse to admit that you have one.
-We have an entire industry in such deep denial that we talk about the Software Crisis like we do the [Cuban Missile Crisis](https://en.wikipedia.org/wiki/Cuban_Missile_Crisis), something that threatened to destroy the world, but only lasted a couple of weeks a few decades ago.
+We have an entire industry in such deep denial that we talk about the Software Crisis like we do the {% wiki Cuban_Missile_Crisis|Cuban Missile Crisis|en %}, something that threatened to destroy the world, but only lasted a couple of weeks a few decades ago.

 What does an admission look like?
 Well, we can't only state "the Software Crisis has endured" or the like.
 We need to schedule with the expectation that every line of code written, every variable added, every database row, every external file, and so forth, all of that magnifies the complexity of the project.